rclone/rclone/docs/content/mailru.md

 Enter a string value.
 Press Enter for the default (""). user> username@mail.ru
 Password

+This must be an app password - rclone will not work with your normal password.
+See the Configuration section in the docs for how to make an app password.
 y) Yes type in my own password
 g) Generate random password
 y/g> y